bobloy/Fox-V3/chatter/README.md

 ## Windows Prerequisites

+**Requires 64 Bit Python to continue on Windows.**

-Install these on your windows machine before attempting the installation
+Install these on your windows machine before attempting the installation:

 [Visual Studio C++ Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/)